dronelektron/afk-detector/README.md

 public Plugin myinfo = {
     name = "AFK notifier",
     author = "Dron-elektron",
-    description = "Prints to the player that he is AFK or not", version = "",
+    description = "Prints a message to the player that he is AFK or not", version = "",
     url = ""
 };